Skip to main content

 limits data used

 Note that the JOIN statements determine what set operation to perform on the tables.
 For example a left join takes all rows from the 1st table regardless of whether there is a matching row in the second table.
+For a left join from student to employee this would list all students whether or not they were also an employee.
+The employee fields would be null.
 An inner join requires that there be a matching row in both tables.
+For the example above this is all people who are both students and employees.
 An outer join uses all rows from both tables regardless of whether there is a match.
+This would include all people; student fields would be null for employees who never were a student and vice versa.

 Example 1.4.2.
 SQL Left Join in Set Notation.